Vyral/base-template/_drafts/enjoy-this-aerial-tour-of-watersound-beach.md

 ---
 layout: post
-title: Enjoy this aerial tour of Watersound Beach
+title: See One of the Most Special Places Santa Rosa Beach Has to Offer
 tags:
   - Market Update
   - Real Estate